mozilla/network-pulse-api/README.md

    - Fill in the client ID and client secret
 5. Logout of the admin interface.

+## Setting up Email

+This app allows Django to send email to users for various purposes (e.g. email verification during social login).
+An email backend is required to make this possible and the email backend is determined based on the value of the `USE_CONSOLE_EMAIL` environment variable.

+If it is set to `True` (or no value is provided), all emails will be sent to the terminal window in which Pulse API is running.

+If it is set to `False`, you are required to use [Mailgun](https://www.mailgun.com/) as the email SMTP server and configure the `MAILGUN_SMTP_SERVER`, `MAILGUN_SMTP_PORT`, `MAILGUN_SMTP_LOGIN`, and `MAILGUN_SMTP_PASSWORD` environment variables.

 ## Generating fake data

 Fake model data can be loaded into your dev site with the following command: